NarrativeTrack: Evaluating Entity-Centric Reasoning for Narrative Understanding: Evaluating VideoLLMs Beyond the Frame

-This process retains one representative box per entity while preserving unique detections from both models, yielding comprehensive yet non-redundant coverage of visible entities in each frame. \paragraph{Entity Tracking.} Narrative understanding requires identifying \textit{who persists} over time.
+\paragraph{\textbf{Entity Tracking.}} Narrative understanding requires identifying \textit{who persists} over time.
 However, naively tracking every detected entity is inefficient and error-prone, as some may appear briefly or contribute little to the narrative.
 To focus on salient narrative participants, we identify main characters by clustering bounding-box embeddings extracted with state-of-the-art re-identification (ReID) models~\citep{zhou2019omni, ye2024transformer, niu2025chatreid}.
+We use OSNet-x1.0\footnote{https://kaiyangzhou.github.io/deep-person-reid/MODEL\_ZOO.html} as the ReID model.
 Each cluster corresponds to a distinct entity and is ranked by size, with the top four selected as main characters under the assumption that recurrent presence correlates with narrative centrality.
-To enhance identity consistency, we refine trajectories with face recognition for precise alignment and apply ensemble verification across multiple MLLMs with majority voting (see \S\ref{appendix:mv_prompt}) to suppress false identities.
+Empirically, central characters tend to occupy larger spatial regions ($\geq$50\% of the frame height or width) and appear consistently over time.
+Across 100 sampled videos, the top-four clusters satisfy this criterion for at least 50\% of their instances, motivating our choice of four entities as a stable heuristic for capturing salient characters.
+To enhance identity consistency, we refine trajectories with face recognition for precise alignment and apply ensemble verification across multiple MLLMs with majority voting to suppress false identities.
+Detailed prompt is provided in Appendix \S\ref{appendix:mv_prompt}.
 This consensus-based strategy emulates human agreement, minimizing identity drift in a fully unsupervised setting.
 The resulting trajectories provide temporally consistent spatial localization for each target entity throughout the video.